Volvo XC90 review - Practicality & boot space

 Volvo XC90 interior space & storage

 Interior space has always been a Volvo XC90 hallmark and that hasn’t changed with the new model; in fact, it’s better.
-Unlike many seven-seaters, the XC90’s seats are all the same size – even the two in the third row – and each row of seats is slightly higher than the one ahead of it, like a cinema, giving everyone a great view out the car’s big windows.
+Unlike many seven-seaters, the XC90’s seats are all of a similar size – even the two in the third row – and each row of seats is slightly higher than the one ahead of it, like a cinema, giving everyone a great view out the car’s big windows.
+There's slightly more knee room in the third row than you'll find in a Kia EV9, and an airier feel.

-One bugbear is that the floor beneath the second row of seats isn’t completely flat, due to the presence of a tunnel for the car’s four-wheel-drive system (and the batteries in the T6 and T8 Recharge plug-in hybrid models).
+One bugbear is that the floor beneath the second row of seats isn’t completely flat, due to the presence of a tunnel for the car’s four-wheel-drive system (and the batteries in the T8 plug-in hybrid model).
+Partly as a result of this, the middle seat isn’t as wide or comfortable as the outer seats.
 On the plus side, there are plenty of storage spaces dotted around the cabin, although we’d like the glovebox to be slightly bigger.

 Boot space

-Even with all seven seats in place, the new XC90 boot can hold up to 302 litres of luggage, which is more than you’ll fit in most MPVs.
-Folding down all the second and third-row seats frees up a huge 1,856 litres of boot space – ideal if you’re heading to IKEA to replicate the XC90’s classy Swedish design in your home.
+Even with all seven seats in place, the new XC90 boot can hold up to 302 litres of luggage, which is about as much as you’d get in a five-door supermini.
+Go for the plug-in hybrid and boot space is reduced to 262 litres to accommodate the extra gubbins for the electric motor and battery.
+Folding down all the second and third-row seats frees up a huge 1,045 litres of boot space (1,007 litres for the PHEV) – ideal if you’re heading to IKEA to replicate the XC90’s classy Swedish design in your home, but the EV9 offers even more room.
+Load up to the roof and the XC90’s luggage space grows to 1,856 litres.

 Towing